 The latest version of Mozilla Firefox is also included.
 Laptop users will be interested to hear it now supports high precision touchpad scrolling in the default Xorg session.
 This can be enabled through Firefox > Preferences > Use Smooth Scrolling.

 A silent change is support for OEM kernels (i.e. devices sold with Ubuntu).
 This includes a way of updating OEM packages online and features some user-facing changes to “celebrate” the fact the user is using a machine ‘certified for Ubuntu’.

-The Ubuntu installer, Ubquity, now has Active Directory (AD) integration (this is more of an enterprise feature than something home users will use, but it’s a fairly notable addition all the same.
+The Ubuntu installer, Ubiquity, now comes with Active Directory (AD) integration.
+This is more of an enterprise feature than something home users will use, but it’s a fairly notable addition all the same.

 Download Ubuntu 20.10

 You can download Ubuntu 20.10 for 64-bit computers using the link below: